 (b) Being voted for by a Qualifying Majority.

-For the purposes of paragraph 3.17, a "Qualifying Majority" shall be not less than a majority of votes cast either in person or in writing including any casting vote pursuant to paragraph 3.2 provided that such majority includes at least Water Company, two Self-Lay and one Developer Member.
+For the purposes of paragraph 3.17, a "Qualifying Majority" shall be not less than a majority of votes cast either in person or in writing including any casting vote pursuant to paragraph 3.2 provided that such majority includes at least two Water Company, one NAV, one SLP and two Developer Member.

 Procedures